cryptimeleon/cryptimeleon.github.io/contributors/snapshot_builds.md

 By this we don't mean the version string–this is not checked–, but the dependency's implementation itself.
 If they are not compatible, it might only show up during testing when a function from the dependencies does not behave as expected.

+## Customization
+Currently, there is one possible Gradle parameter you can use to customize the build script.

+These can either be set in the `gradle.properties` file in the top level folder of the project (on the same level as `build.gradle`), or be given as a parameter using the `-P` option for Gradle.

+- **useCurrentBranch**: This skips the branch selection checking.
+That means the composite build will be enabled no matter the dependency branches that are currently checked out.
+This can be useful for when you need a version that is not on `master` but you also do not want to create a new branch.
+To set this, just give it any value; the script just checks for definition of the parameter.

 # So how do I use it?
 Let's say you want to develop a new feature for Craco.
 You create a new branch `B` to work on.